 Alan Graves waits tensely to receive a CT scan of his lungs.
 Spots on an x-ray indicated scenarios from a contagious infection to cancer, one of his worst fears due to the suffering he watched his second wife endure in treatment for cancer and hospice.

 (Valley News - James M. Patterson) Purchase photo reprints »

-Alan Graves sits by the Bobby Woodman Trail in Claremont, a jumping off point for several camps along the Sugar River on the west side of town.
-From left, Bret Ellis, 15, Brad Springer, 15, and Michael O'Brien, 18, pass by on the trail after swimming in early August.
+Alan Graves sits by the Bobby Woodman Trail in Claremont, N.H., a jumping off point for several camps along the Sugar River on the west side of town.
+From left, Bret Ellis, 15, Brad Springer, 15, and Michael O'Brien, 18, pass by on the trail after swimming on Aug.8, 2013.
 (Valley News - James M. Patterson) Purchase photo reprints »

-David Cannistraci of Sugar River Barber cuts Alan Graves' hair in late September.
+David Cannistraci of Sugar River Barber cuts Alan Graves' hair in Claremont, N.H., on Sept.
+26, 2013.
 "Today, do I look homeless?" he asked.
 "That's been bugging me.
 I know that there's times that I did."
 (Valley News - James M. Patterson) Purchase photo reprints »

 Claremont — “You take one week and think of how you would survive or what you would have to do if all you had was the clothes on your back.
 Nowhere to go, no money in your pocket.
 And no clue where to eat.
 What would you do?
 How could you do it?”